world's tallest building, jeddah tower, resumes construction for 2028 completion

 1,000+ meter-high jeddah tower construction is back in motion

 Construction on the world’s tallest building has officially resumed in Saudi Arabia.
-Beating the UAE’s Burj Khalifa by about 172 meters, the Jeddah Tower will be over 1,000 meters height and span 1.5 square kilometers in its first phase of growth.
+Beating the UAE’s Burj Khalifa by about 172 meters, the Jeddah Tower will be over 1,000 meters in height and span 1.5 square kilometers in its first phase of growth.
 This project is described as the ‘centerpiece’ of the Jeddah Economic City (JEC) development, an ambitious project intended to revive Jeddah’s urban core.
 Chicago-based practice Adrian Smith + Gordon Gill (AS + GG) Architecture took on the lead, envisioning a slender form conceptually derived from the fronds of a native flower emerging from the arid desert sand.
-The mixed-use tower will accommodate a Four Season hotel, apartments, office space, luxury condominiums and the world’s highest observatory overlooking the adjacent Red Sea.
+The mixed-use tower will accommodate a Four Season hotel, apartments, office space, luxury condominiums, and the world’s highest observatory overlooking the adjacent Red Sea.
 An overall cost of $20 billion USD is estimated for the project, with approximately $1.2 billion USD assigned solely for the tower.
 Read designboom’s previous coverage of the tower here

 construction progress | image by Ammar Shaker, CC BY-SA 4.0, via Wikimedia Commons (cropped)